Colgate University: Athletics

-Colgate University's football team was selected to share the 1932 national championship by Parke H. Davis in 1933 and appeared in the Associated Press top-level polls in 1942 and 1977.
-The 1932 team was "unbeaten, untied, unscored upon, and uninvited", as it registered shutouts against all nine opponents, but was not invited to the 1933 Rose Bowl.
-Colgate began playing in NCAA Division I-AA, now known as Division I FCS, in 1982 and made the Division I-AA (now FCS) football playoffs in 1982, 1983, 1997, 1998, 1999, 2003, 2005, 2008, 2012, 2015 and, most recently, 2018.

-In the 2003 season, the Raiders made it to the NCAA I-AA championship game in football for the first time, where they lost to the University of Delaware.
-At the end of the season, their record was 15–1.
-At the time, they had the longest winning streak in all of Division I football, including one win over a Division I-A (now Division I FBS) team, Buffalo.

-Cornell is a common rival in all sports; hockey games against Cornell are major events on campus, with students lining up for hours before the game in order to secure tickets.
-Colgate's teams (with the exception of football, golf, and men's hockey) also compete annually against Syracuse University.
-Cornell and Syracuse are both within two hours of Colgate's campus.
-Colgate and Syracuse were once bitter rivals in football (there are some old traditions related to their games), but a variety of factors, including the splitting of Division I football into Division I FBS and Division I FCS in the late 1970s, helped end the annual game, with some exceptions (such as 2010) over the years.
-Their men's lacrosse rivalry remains fierce.

 Outdoor education

 Colgate makes use of its rural location by having a full outdoor education program.
 A base camp is located on campus and allows students to rent equipment for skiing, camping, and other outdoor events.
 Each year, twelve to fifteen students are selected to become staffers for Outdoor Education.
 The training takes more than six months and includes a Wilderness First Responder certification.
-Incoming first-year students are offered a week-long trip called Wilderness Adventure, where they spend a week backpacking, canoeing, kayaking, tree climbing, caving or rock climbing in the Adirondacks.
+Incoming first-year students are offered a week-long trip spent backpacking, canoeing, kayaking, caving or rock climbing in the Adirondacks.

 Alumni

 Colgate has more than 34,000 living alumni.
 As of 2016, Colgate alumni have a median starting salary of $53,700 and have a median mid-career salary of $119,000.
-Forbes ranks Colgate 16th in colleges that produce the highest-earning graduates.
-Among small schools, Colgate is the tenth-largest producer of alumni who go onto the Peace Corps.
+In 2016, Forbes ranked Colgate 16th in colleges that produce the highest-earning graduates.
+As of 2009, among small schools, Colgate was the tenth-largest producer of alumni who go onto the Peace Corps.

 Some of the most notable alumni from the List of Colgate University people include: